Problem Solution Paper

 Step Four: Writing an Essay

 Being able to organize yourself is a very important part when writing a problem and solution essay.
-Problem solution essays have the same structure as an ordinary academic paper.
+The structure of problem solution essay is the same as the structure of an ordinary academic paper

 Introduction.
 Develop a strong thesis for your paper, that will appear in the introduction and the conclusion of your essay, the statement that will outline the problem and problem solution paper ideas that your essay will cover in one or two sentences.
 When the thesis is ready it’s time to start an introduction.
 The paragraph that includes reader’s attention grabber.
 Interest your reader in the problem by giving a frame of the story and explain how the problem developed and why it’s important and needs to be solved.
 The tone of your paper should be reasonable, rational, logical, thoughtful.